All Episodes

 But I have a hard time imagining the world 20 years from now.

-I mean, from a purely hardcore scientific point of view, that's how fantastic the developments are coming, and how fast and furious they're coming.
+I mean, from a purely hardcore scientific point of view, that's how fantastic the developments are coming and how fast and furious they're coming.

-Once we are able to have a digital cerebral interface, where you can somehow have input directly from the computer into your consciousness and back, then we evolve into another state of existence altogether, because forget keyboards, forget TV or computer screens, there will be instantaneous transfer of information between the computer and us, and the creation of artificial worlds that make virtual reality look like a garotype.
+Once we are able to have a digital cerebral interface where you can somehow have input directly from the computer into your consciousness and back, then we evolve into another state of existence altogether because to forget the keyboards,

 Able to arm and fire missiles, able to do all kinds of things at the speed of thought.

-Once to the Rockies, you're on the air with Dr. Ronald Klatz.
+Well, to the Rockies, you're on the air with Dr. Ronald Klatz.

 Hi.